rpm2003rpm/skillbridge/README.md

-# Python-Skill Bridge
+# Python-Skill Bridge

-Worsened version of skill bridge that works with the setup I have available.
-I also removed a lot of features so it is easier to tune skillbridge to different requirements.
+Simplified version of skillbridge.
+I removed a lot of features in attempt to get a minimalistic code.

 Modificiations include:

-1) Server runs on python-2.7 (I have an old setup running on virtualbox).
-2) Comunications use the AF_INET socket trough address 127.0.0.1 and port 52425 by default, but it can be changed.
-3) Client runs on python3 (In my case, the client is running on the host machine).
-4) No cammel to snake translations.
+1) No cammel to snake translations.
 What you write is what you get.
-5) Removed function grouping.
+2) Removed function grouping.
 All functions can be accessed with the underline attribute (including the ones needed to be registered as user functions in the original code).
-6) No division between workspaces.
+3) No division between workspaces.
 Only one workspace is available.
+4) Added the possibility to run raw skill code on the server.
+5) Server runs on python-2.7 (I have an old setup running on virtualbox).
+6) Comunications use the AF_INET socket trough address 127.0.0.1 and port 52425 by default, but it can be changed.
+7) Client runs on python3 (In my case, the client is running on the host machine).

 Examples using this version of skillbridge: